Salon (France): Historiography

-Periodisation of the salon
+Periodization of the salon

 Breaking down the salons into a historical periods is complicated due to the various historiographical debates that surround them.
 Most studies stretch from the early sixteenth century up until around the end of eighteenth century.
 Goodman is typical in ending her study at The French Revolution where, she writes: 'the literary public sphere was transformed into the political public'.
 Steven Kale is relatively alone in his recent attempts to extend the period of the salon up until Revolution of 1848.
 Kale points out:

 A whole world of social arrangements and attitude supported the existence of french salons: an idle aristocracy, an ambitious middle class, an active intellectual life, the social density of a major urban center, sociable traditions, and a certain aristocratic feminism.
 This world did not disappear in 1789.

 “Penny Universities”

 In the 17th century “penny universities” started to pop up across Western Europe.
 These “universities” appeared in coffee shops, where they got the name “penny university”.
 This name came because people could go to these shops, and for a very low cost (the cost of a cup of coffee), one could learn the newest scholarly information, discuss local politics and other news.
 Anyone of any social class could frequent the coffeehouses, and so they became associated with equality and republicanism; however, in many cities and countries, women were excluded because at this point in time they were widely considered the “weaker” sex, incapable of debating or learning in a male-dominated area.
 These coffeehouses can be seen as a predecessor to the Salons of the French Revolution in that they provided non-aristocracy with access to knowledge and were a hub for discussion on Enlightenment ideals, political reform, and the arts.